We are working on putting various parts of our curricula into a format usable by home schooling parents and other teachers.

 The shopping cart can only approximate the actual cost, since distance, materials purchased and the weight of the materials affect postage.
 This is especially true of the math manipulatives which weigh 2 lbs. and 4 lbs.
 Fortunately we can fit one of each of the manipulatives into the Post Office’s Flat Rate Boxes.

 The items in our bookstore fall into three categories -1) books, 3) math manipulatives, and 3) educational card games.
 These pictures give an overview of what we have available.
 Details are given further down the page.

 The Days of Creation art book provides a way for children (ages 9 and up) to learn about the days of creation through painting representations of each of the days and making their own book about God's glorious work.
 The book includes twelve (12) lovely watercolor paintings, depicting God's work during the six days of creation, as well as detailed instructions for reproducing each painting.
 Even novice painters have produced some very acceptable paintings using this book.

 Still not sure about trying watercolor painting?
 Our students have also used crayons and chalk to produce the same images.
 The medium your children use is less important than the activity of producing an piece of art to the best of their ability.
 Whatever the medium, your children will treasure the book they produce for many years.

-Besides the painting instructions, the book provides religious instruction by including, for each day, commentaries from the early Church Fathers, thus revealing the traditional Orthodox teaching concerning the Genesis text.
+In addition to the painting instructions, the book provides religious instruction by including, for each day, commentaries from the early Church Fathers, thus revealing the traditional Orthodox teaching concerning the Genesis text.